sfuhrm/openssl4j/README.md

 * GNU GCC,
 * OpenSSL development headers

-To build the C library, wrap it into a maven artifact (openssl4j-objects), build the java parts (openssl4j), execute:
+To build the C library for your current platform, wrap it into a maven artifact (openssl4j-objects), build the java parts (openssl4j), execute:

 ```bash
 $ build.sh